-Beech leaf disease (BLD Litylenchus crenatae mccanniis) is of increasing concern in New England.
+Beech leaf disease (BLD)is of increasing concern.
 This disease is known to occur in Ohio, Pennsylvania, New York, and Connecticut with recent detections in Massachusetts in the towns of Plymouth, Worcester, and Blandford.
 Several states have established long-term monitoring plots utilizing protocols developed with the BLD Survey and Monitoring Team, a partnership between the USDA Forest Service, Cleveland Metroparks, the Ohio Division of Forestry, and the Ontario Ministry of Forestry.
 Vermont will be establishing plots in asymptomatic stands in 2021.